-Iron Horse Trail from Olallie State Park to Rattlesnake Lake is a 13.4 mile moderately trafficked out and back trail located near North Bend, WA that offers scenic views and is rated as moderate.
+Iron Horse Trail from Olallie State Park to Rattlesnake Lake is a 13.4 mile moderately trafficked out and back trail located near North Bend, Washington that offers scenic views and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs and horses are also able to use this trail.

 I did this trail this weekend with my dog.
 The trail is very easy to walk and there are some great views in certain parts.
 The trail is heavily used by bicyclist so you need to be aware to move aside for them as protocol calls.
 The trail is mostly gravel so wear quality shoes or your feel will feel the impact.
 I actually wouldn't consider this a "hike" but more of a path to walk on for exercise.
 It was cool to see the groups of people out doing rock climbing and there are some great options for side trails if you want more of a hike (Cedar Butte and Twin Falls for example).